 Mum arrived in the UK (again!) in mid-November, but until she did, my poor friends had to put up with me!
-My drugged, anxious, sick, tired, generally unstable self was certainly not the best company ever, but fortunately they understood why, and even told ME that on many days when I was convinced I was worse instead of better and would never actually be normal (or not sick!) ever again.
+My drugged, anxious, sick, tired, generally unstable self was certainly not the best company ever!
 Turns out, transplant recovery is not for wimps.
 It.
 Was.
 Hard.

-Fortunately, mum and my friends were brilliant at distracting me.
-As soon as I reached the point where I had more good hours in a day than bad ones, they merrily dragged me here, there and everywhere (Literally, not only all around Manchester, but also to York, Liverpool and Edinburgh!) in an effort to distract me from how ill I sometimes still felt.
-A lot of travelling probably isn’t what most people would opt for in the first weeks after a kidney transplant, but it worked for me.
+Fortunately they understood why, and were brilliant at distracting me.
+As soon as I reached the point where I had more good hours in a day than bad ones, they merrily dragged me here, there and everywhere in an effort to stop me thinking about how ill I sometimes still felt.
+We went not only all around Manchester, but also to York, Liverpool and Edinburgh!
+This probably isn’t what most people would opt for in the first weeks after a kidney transplant, but it worked for me.
 It’s something I love to do, so it felt normal.

-As painful, anxious and difficult as the first few weeks (months!) post transplant were, I look back at them now (and, yes, now feeling completely normal and non-sick!) and I smile.
+As painful, anxious and difficult as the first few weeks (months!) post-transplant were, I look back at them now and smile.